-Voice Coil and The voice coil used in the I5 midbass is a 2-layer aluminized copper wire Motor System: coils on a round former.
-An "overhung" voice coil was selected to improve 25mm sensitivity while still keeping distortion to a minimum.
-Complimentary design.
+Voice Coil and Motor System

+The voice coil used in the Imagine midbass is a 2-layer aluminized copper wire coils on a round former.
+An "overhung" voice coil was selected to improve sensitivity while still keeping distortion to a minimum.